Driver for communication with Siemens PLCs

 Troubleshooting

-In the case that the diagnostic tools of REXYGEN (e.g. REXYGEN Diagnostics) report unexpected or incorrect values of inputs or outputs, it is desirable to test the functionality outside the REXYGEN system.
+In the case that the diagnostic tools of REXYGEN (e.g. Watch mode in the REXYGEN Studio) report unexpected or incorrect values of inputs or outputs, it is desirable to test the functionality outside the REXYGEN system.
 Also double check the configuration – the most common problems include:

 • The Siemens device is in STOP mode.